Independent Social Democratic Party of Germany: Political violence

+Party split

+Cover of the satirical magazine Ulk from 29 October 1920 depicting the split in the USPD.
+The title translates to "The Russian Swabian Prank".
+The sword has "Moscow" on it, cutting Däumig on the left from Dittmann on the right.
+The line below the picture reads "On the right, just as on the left, you can see a half-independent figure sinking."

-In 1920, four delegates from the USPD (Ernst Däumig, Arthur Crispien, Walter Stoecker and Wilhelm Dittmann) attended the 2nd World Congress of the Comintern to discuss participating in the Comintern.
-Whilst Däumig and Stoecker agreed with the International's 21 conditions of entry, Crispien and Dittmann opposed them, leading to a controversial debate over joining the Comintern to break out in the USPD.
-Many members felt that the necessary requirements for joining would lead to a loss of the party's independence and a perceived dictate from Moscow while others, especially younger members such as Ernst Thälmann, argued that Comintern membership would allow the party to implement its socialist ideals.
+In July and August 1920, four delegates from the USPD (Ernst Däumig, Arthur Crispien, Walter Stoecker and Wilhelm Dittmann) attended the 2nd World Congress of the Communist International to discuss participating in the Comintern.
+While Däumig and Stoecker agreed with the International's 21 conditions for entry, Crispien and Dittmann opposed them.
+In the debate over joining the Comintern that subsequently broke out in the USPD, many members felt that the requirements for joining would lead to a loss of the party's independence and perceived them as a dictate from Moscow.
+Others, especially younger members such as Ernst Thälmann, argued that Comintern membership would help the party implement its socialist ideals.

-Ultimately, the proposition to join the Comintern was approved at a party convention in Halle in October 1920 by 237 votes to 156, with various international speakers including Julius Martov, Jean Longuet and Grigory Zinoviev.
-The USPD split up in the process, with both groups seeing themselves as the rightful USPD and the other one as being outcast.
-On 4 December 1920, the left wing of the USPD with about 400,000 members merged into the KPD, forming the United Communist Party of Germany (Vereinigte Kommunistische Partei Deutschlands, VKPD) while the moderate arm of the party, with about 340,000 members and three-fourths of its Reichstag deputies, continued under the name USPD.
-Led by Georg Ledebour and Arthur Crispien, they supported parliamentary democracy against the Communists' revolutionary aspirations.
-The remainder of the USPD was instrumental in the creation of the 2½ International in 1921.
+The proposal to join the Comintern was approved at a party convention in Halle in October 1920 by 236 votes to 156.
+The USPD split in the process, with both the Left USPD under Ernst Däumig and Adolph Hoffmann and the Right USPD under Georg Ledebour and Arthur Crispien seeing themselves as the rightful USPD.
+On 4 December 1920, the Left USPD with about 400,000 members merged into the KPD, forming the United Communist Party of Germany (Vereinigte Kommunistische Partei Deutschlands, VKPD) while the Right USPD, with about 340,000 members and three-fourths of its Reichstag deputies, continued under the name USPD.
+They supported parliamentary democracy against the Communists' revolutionary aspirations.
+They were instrumental in the creation of the International Working Union of Socialist Parties in 1921.